What to Know About Titanium Dental Implants?

 Can You Have An MRI If You Have Titanium Dental Implants?

 Yes, you can.
-According to a study published in the Archive of Plastic Surgery in 2019, titanium is not affected by MRIs, and it is safe to conduct MRIs on people with titanium implants.
+According to the study published in the Journal of Archive of Plastic Surgery in 2019, titanium is not affected by MRIs, and it is safe to conduct MRIs on people with titanium implants.

 Please fill in the form to get more information.